- Beginning the Ph.D. study

 - Grants and finances

-A checklist for advisors of prospective students.
-Often these are master's students from MFF who would like to continue doing their Ph.D. here, but students coming from other universities are common and welcome.
-The procedure is almost the same in both cases, the external students may need more guidance throughout it.
-Please also check the official admissions information to make sure the information below is up-to-date.
+The prospective students are often master's students from MFF who would like to continue doing their Ph.D. here, but students coming from other universities are common and welcome.
+The formal procedure is the same in both cases, but there are some differences between the program in Czech and in English; most importantly, the materials that need to be submitted with the application differ a bit.
+The two programs also have separate evaluation procedures, but with little practical effect for the students and their advisors.
+Please check the official admissions information for details (and to make sure the information below is up-to-date).

 - Non-EU students may need to obtain a long-term residence permit and go through other formalities; consult with the secretaries, who should be familiar with the most common cases and be able to point you to other resources if necessary.

-- After the student is accepted, they are hired as research assistants for the regular duration of their studies (four years); see the finances section for more details.
-A separate application is needed; this is coordinated by the deparment chair, but please pay attention to the e-mails from the secretaries around the admissions.
+- The student is hired as a research assistant for the regular duration of their studies (four years); see the finances section for more details.
+A separate application is needed; this is coordinated by the deparment chair, but please pay attention to the e-mails from the secretaries.

-- Together with your student, you need to fill in the Individual Study Plan in SIS.
+- The student in consultation with the advisor needs to fill in the Individual Study Plan in SIS.

 To receive Ph.D., you need to fulfill the following requirements: